-- 6.3.6 Development of initiatives to enhance job satisfaction - 6.3.7 A safe and healthy working environment. - 6.4 Accordingly, it is the objective of the parties to this Agreement to implement measures which will provide for more flexible working arrangements, improve the efficiency and productivity of Council's operations, enhance skills and job satisfaction, and assist positively to ensure that the Council becomes a more efficient organisation.
+- 6.3 The Objectives of this agreement include: - 6.3.1 Value and Quality Services for ratepayers, residents and shareholders in the community. - 6.3.2 The development of a skilled, flexible, informed and appropriately resourced workforce - 6.3.3 Increased accountability for customer service and management of resources at all levels of the organisation - 6.3.4 Implementing changes necessary to work toward best practice and 'Sustainable Excellence', e.g. Australian Business Excellence Framework - 6.3.5 A participative and consultative process of productivity improvement and performance measurement - 6.3.6 Development of initiatives to enhance job satisfaction - 6.3.7 A safe and healthy working environment. - 6.4 Accordingly, it is the objective of the parties to this Agreement to implement measures which will provide for more flexible working arrangements, improve the efficiency and productivity of Council's operations, enhance skills and job satisfaction, and assist positively to ensure that the Council becomes a more efficient organisation.

-7. Single Bargaining Unit / Consultative MechanisM
+7. Single Bargaining Unit / Consultative Mechanism

-- 7 1 Single Bargaining Unit - 7.1.1 The Single Bargaining Unit (SBU) shall consist of Employee Representatives (including the AWU Organiser) and management nominees of the Chief Executive Officers (which may include an Industrial Consultant) as mutually agreed between the parties from time to time. - 7.1.2 Employee Representative shall mean an employee covered by the Local Government Employees Award elected annually by the employees.
+- 7 1 Single Bargaining Unit - 7.1.1 The Single Bargaining Unit (SBU) shall consist of a maximum of 6 Employee Representatives (including the AWU Organiser) and management nominees of the Chief Executive Officer (which may include an Industrial Consultant). - 7.1.2 Employee Representative shall mean an employee covered by the Local Government Employees Award elected annually by the employees.
 Their role is to represent the interests of field staff employees during communication, consultation and negotiation with Council on enterprise bargaining. - 7.1.3 One or more of the parties may convene the SBU throughout the period of this agreement.
 The role of the SBU is to provide a forum for consultation to discuss the interpretation of this Agreement as well as renegotiation of the next Enterprise Bargaining Agreement.
+The SBU will also meet every 2 months to provide a forum for consultation to discuss the interpretation of this Agreement and any Operational issues the SBU wishes to raise.

+7.2 Consultation

-The SBU will also meet bimonthly to monitor the achievement of targets identified in Appendix B Key Performance Indicators. - 7.2 Consultation - 7.2.1 Clause 3.1 of the Local Government Employees Award regarding the introduction of change will apply.
+7.2.1 Clause 3.1 of the Local Government Employees Award regarding the introduction of change will apply.